-First discovered in India around roughly 400 BC, diamonds have been used for thousands of years as adornment.
+First discovered in India in approximately 400 BC, diamonds have been used for thousands of years as adornment.
 Valued for their inherent properties, they were also worn as talismans for good luck, romance and to bestow upon the wearer joy, purity and love.

-Indeed, diamonds are the hardest known natural substance on earth and are a 10 on the Mohs’ scale of hardness.
+Indeed, diamonds are the hardest known natural substance on earth and are 10 on the Mohs’ scale of hardness.
 To put this into perspective, diamonds are 140 times harder than sapphires and rubies, which are a 9 on the same scale.

 Fancy-cut diamonds, including pear, marquise, round brilliant and emerald.
 Image Credit: Gem-A.

-Diamonds are valued based on the four C’s: Colour, Cut, Clarity and Carat (weight).
+Diamonds are valued based on the four Cs: Colour, Cut, Clarity and Carat (weight).
 Available in any colour of the rainbow, diamonds are either valued for their lack of a yellow colour, receiving a grade of D through G (H is when you start to see the first hint of yellow when grading), or if they are a fancy colour, the more saturated the better.

 The cut is of particular importance when looking at a diamond because it should maximise the stone’s inherent qualities.
 If cut as a round brilliant, one of the most popular cuts, it should have an equal balance of fire (flashes of spectral colours) and brilliance (reflected white light).

 Beautiful rough coloured diamonds.
 Image Credit: Rio Tinto

 Clarity refers to a stone’s lack of inclusions.
 Inclusions can range in size from microscopic to eye-visible, and can be composed of many different minerals.
 The most commonly observed are black or white mineral inclusions, but other types of minerals can be included such as a garnet or olivine.